Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 How do I keep coffee pods fresh?

-Manufacturers have different methods of processing and packaging their pods, so freshness will vary from one brand to another.
+Manufacturers have different methods for processing and packaging their pods, resulting in varying freshness levels from one brand to another.

 However, all coffee pods stay fresh for longer when they are stored in proper conditions.